ML Model Training and Deployment Pipeline

 Summary

-• we demonstrated how to use Bauplan to create a machine learning pipeline that predicts the tip amount for taxi rides.
+• We demonstrated how to use Bauplan to build a machine learning pipeline that predicts the tip amount for taxi rides.

 • We explored the dataset, prepared the training data, trained a Linear Regression model, and visualized the predictions.

-This example highlights Bauplan’s flexibility and ease of use for integrating machine learning workflows into data pipelines.
+This example showcases bauplan’s flexibility and ease of use in integrating machine learning workflows seamlessly into data pipelines.